evanlal/newsapp/README.md

 ## License
 Written by Evan Lalopoulos <evan.lalopoulos.2017@my.bristol.ac.uk>
-Copyright (C) - All Rights Reserved
+Copyright (C) - All rights reserved.
-Unauthorized copying of this file is strictly prohibited
+Unauthorized copying of this file is strictly prohibited.